 Who We Are

-The Service Collaborative of WNY’s Economic Development Corps is an AmeriCorps Program committed to fighting poverty and helping individuals achieve economic self-sufficiency through financial education and empowerment.
+The Service Collaborative’s Economic Development Corps is an AmeriCorps program committed to fighting poverty and helping individuals achieve economic self-sufficiency through financial education and empowerment.
 Economic Development Corps members serve in non-profit and educational institutions across the Buffalo-Niagara Region, acting as financial coaches to decrease the number of economically disadvantaged individuals.

-Currently accepting applicants for EDC Members: Apply Today!
+Currently accepting applicants for the Economic Development Corps: Apply Here!

 Economic Development Corps members will reach economically disadvantaged adults through financial coaching.
 Economic Development Corps members will meet with the client to provide financial coaching that is relevant to their specific need(s) with the goal of setting a personal financial benchmark.
 With the end goal in mind, an individual gains the ability to feel empowered in realizing economic stability and a sense of well-being.

 AmeriCorps members have proven to be great assets for the Buffalo-Niagara Community through its 7 years of operation.
 We offer the following AmeriCorps EDC slot options:

 - Full-time: Member commits to a 50-week term, completes 1700 hours of service within that timeframe and conducts at least 100 financial coaching sessions.